 Genotype and phenotype probabilities with a monohybrid cross questions

-A plant species has two alleles for stem length: Long (L) and Short (l).
-The Long (L) allele exhibits complete dominance.
-Click on the Punnett Square showing the combination that could produce offspring with 82% dominant and 18% recessive phenotype.
+A plant species has two alleles for seed shape: Flat (F) and round (f).
+The Flat (F) allele exhibits incomplete dominance.
+Click on the Punnett Square showing the combination that could produce offspring with 24% homozygous dominant, 51% heterozygous and 25% homozygous recessive genotype.

 Each genotype shown in the Punnett Square has a 25% chance of occuring.
 If the same genotype appears in more than one square, the probabilites are added: